spearheadsys/rfd/README.md

 # Requests for Discussion

+Based on the wonderful work made public by [Joyent](http://github.com/joyent/rfd).

 Writing down ideas for system enhancement while they are still nascent allows for important, actionable technical discussion.
 We capture these in **Requests for Discussion**, which are documents in the original